raphaelw/filter-design/NOTES.md

 # Notes

+## Ideas
+- Get digital halfband filter helper function
+- Hilbert transformer (helper func and/or notebook example)

 ## VS Code
 There is a known bug with tests based on `unittest`.
 For workaround see https://stackoverflow.com/a/76706947